story island staff

 story island board

-Carmel Hobbs – Acting Chair
+Carmel Hobbs – Chair

 Carmel is a social scientist with a background in public health and development studies.
 She is a Postdoctoral Research Fellow in the Trauma-Informed Practice Lab in the School of Education at UTAS.
 Her recent work has focused on sharing the stories of young people, particularly those who have experienced intimate partner abuse in their relationships as teenagers.
 Carmel is also an adjunct Lecturer in the School of Psychology and Public Health at La Trobe University, and a board member with Youth Network of Tasmania.